-On May 12, 2016, the shareholders will vote on an amendment to the Company's Certificate of Incorporation to decrease the authorized shares of common stock from 200,000,000 to 35,000,000.
+At the annual shareholder meeting held on May 12, 2016, the shareholders voted to amend the Company's Certificate of Incorporation to decrease the authorized shares of common stock from 200 million to 35 million.

-On August 5, 2015, in connection with the Energy Source acquisition (see Note 2), the Company issued 0.88 million of its common shares, valued at \$9.7 million, to the sellers of Energy Source, and 0.87 million shares for \$9.5 million, net of expenses, to third party investors to fund the cash portion of the purchase price.
+In connection with the Energy Source acquisition (see Note 2), the Company issued 0.88 million of its common shares, valued at \$9.7 million, to the sellers of Energy Source, and 0.87 million shares for \$9.5 million, net of expenses, to third party investors to fund the cash portion of the purchase price.